The Departed is a tense and bloody crime thriller, but what makes it brilliant is its doubling of characters, themes and symbols.

 The Departed features one double cross after another.
 Ultimately, almost all the characters choose to wear masks of morality and loyalty in public, and pursue their own desires in private.

-Moreover, in the world that Frank Costello has created – in which a man should take whatever he wants just because he can – there’s no escape from corruption and death, because everyone is primed to sell out his closest friends and family to get what he wants.
+Moreover, in the world that Frank Costello has created – in which a man should take whatever he wants just because he can – there’s no escape from corruption and death.
+That’s what happens when everyone is primed to sell out their closest friends and family to get what they want.

-Given this, it’s no surprise that Costigan is killed just before he’s home free.
-This hits hard because Billy is the film’s most likeable or heroic character – and the only rat with a more noble end in mind (justice).
+So it’s no surprise Costigan is killed just before he’s home free.
+This hits hard because Billy is the film’s most likeable or heroic character.
+He’s also the only rat with a more noble end in mind (justice).

 That closing shot is a reminder that, no matter how much the police or the mob attempt to clean up the city or take back control, there’s always one more rat out there.